Wesley Chiu

 Wesley Chiu (born March 20, 2005) is a Canadian figure skater.
-He is a two-time Canadian national bronze medallist (2022–23).
+He is the 2024 Canadian champion and a two-time national bronze medallist (2022–23).
 He placed fourth at the 2022 World Junior Championships and won two medals on the ISU Junior Grand Prix, including gold at the 2021 JGP France II.

 Career

 Early years

 Chiu began learning to skate in 2009.
 In his early years in competitive skating at the national level, he was the 2017 Skate Canada Challenge silver medallist at the pre-novice level.
 Debuting as a novice the following season, he was the bronze medallist at the 2018 Skate Canada Challenge and finished ninth at the 2018 Canadian Novice Championships.
 In the 2018–19 season, he won gold at both Skate Canada Challenge and the 2019 Canadian Novice Championships and made his international debut at the advanced novice level by winning the Bavarian Open.

 2019–20 season: Junior international debut

 After his novice results, Chiu was selected to make his Junior Grand Prix debut at the 2019 JGP Italy in Egna-Neumarkt.
 He finished thirteenth.
 Returning to the domestic scene, he won the silver medal at both Skate Canada Challenge and the 2020 Canadian Junior Championships.